 To gain access to the product, the password for the default administrator user must be set.
-This is done in the "Admin Password" dialog, which is displayed when the network camera is accessed for the setup at the first time.
+Thi s is done in the "Admin Password" dial og, which is displayed when the network camera is accessed for the setup at the first time.
 Enter your admin name and password, set by the administrator.

-Note: The default administrator username and password is "admin".
-If the password is lost, the Network Camera must be reset to the factory default settings.
-See "3.8 Resetting to the Factory Default Settings" for more details.
+Note: The default administrator username is admin and password is admin.
+If the password is lost, the Network Camera must be r eset to the factory default settings.
+See "3.8 Resetting to the Factory Default Settings".